Principality of Salerno: Formation

 In 839, the prince of Benevento, Sicard, died.
 Immediately, his chief army officer, Radelchis, seized power in Benevento and imprisoned Sicard's heir and brother, Siconulf, in Taranto.
 Amalfitan merchants rescued Siconulf from prison, and he was proclaimed prince in Salerno.
 A civil war erupted in the Italian Mezzogiorno.
 In 847, Emperor Lothair I had Guy I of Spoleto and Sergius I of Naples mediate a division of the great Lombard principality.
-In 851, Louis, King of Italy, the Radelgisi et Siginulfi principum Divisio Ducatus Beneventani, divided the principality into two sections: one with its capital at Salerno and another with the original Benevento.
+In 851, Louis, King of Italy, divided the principality into two sections: one with its capital at Salerno and another with the original Benevento.

 Salerno consisted of Taranto, Cassano, Cosenza, Paestum, Conza, Potenza, Sarno, Cimitile (Nola), Capua, Teano, and Sora.
 It was a maritime power with numerous seaports, including Salerno itself, and controlled mostly the western half of the old duchy.

 The principality did not enjoy stability in its early years.
 In 851, Siconulf died and his son Sico was still a child.
 He was deposed and replaced by his regent, Peter, in 853, and Peter was succeeded that year by his son Adhemar.
 Adhemar's stormy princeship ended violently: a revolt deposed him, and Guaifer, the scion of a local family of note, the Dauferidi, had him blinded and imprisoned.
 Guaifer succeeded him in the princely office with the support of the people.